 Monographs on his work include Walead Beshty: Natural Histories (JRP|Ringier, 2011; second expanded edition, 2014) and Walead Beshty: Selected Correspondences 2001–2010 (Damiani Editore, 2010).
 Beshty edited the anthology Ethics, in Whitechapel’s Documents of Contemporary Art series (MIT Press, 2015), and Picture Industry: A Provisional History of the Technical Image, 1842–2017, (JRP|Ringier, 2018).
 His collected writings 33 Texts: 93,614 Words: 581,035 Characters: Selected Writings (2003–2015) was published by JRP|Ringier, 2016.

-From 2007–2016 he was associate professor in the Graduate Art Department of Art Center College of Design, and has taught at the Art Institute of Chicago; University of California at Los Angeles; and California Institute of the Arts among others.
+Beshty is currently visiting faculty in History and Theory at the Southern California Institute of Architecture, Los Angeles.
+From 2007–2016 he was associate professor in the Graduate Art Department of Art Center College of Design, and has taught at the School of the Art Institute of Chicago; University of California at Los Angeles; and California Institute of the Arts among others.
 Beshty’s work is represented by Regen Projects, Los Angeles; Petzel Gallery, New York; Thomas Dane Gallery, London/Naples; Rodolphe Janssen, Brussels; Galerie Eva Presenhuber, Zurich, and Capitain Petzel, Berlin.